 Interest rate risk is the risk that an investment's value will change due to a change in the absolute level of interest rates.
 Interest rate risk is controlled through diversification of portfolio management styles.
 Duration is a measure of interest rate risk.
 The greater the duration of a bond or a portfolio of bonds, the greater its price volatility will be in response to a change in interest rates and vice-versa.
 Sensitivity to changing interest rates may derive from prepayment options embedded in an investment.
 The Board policy, in regard to interest rate risk, is that the effective duration of the domestic portfolio shall be (+/-) 20% of the Bloomberg Barclays Capital Aggregate Index or the Bloomberg Barclays Universal Bond Index.
-Board policy in regard to global non-investment grade fixed income securities is that the portfolio's duration is (+/-) 2 years of the benchmark duration.
-The benchmark for global non-investment grade fixed income securities is 1/3 Bloomberg Barclays Capital U.S. Treasury Inflation Protected Securities Index, 1/3 Citigroup High Yield Market Index, and 1/3 JP Morgan Emerging Markets Global Bond Index.
-As of December 31, 2018, the System's exposure to interest rate risk (as measured by the effective duration method summary) is listed below by investment type.
+Board policy in regard to global non-investment grade fixed income securities is 1/3 Bloomberg Barclays Capital U.S. Treasury Inflation Protected Securities Index, 1/3 Citigroup High Yield Market Index, and 1/3 JP Morgan Emerging Markets Global Bond Index.
+As of December 31, 2019, the System's exposure to interest rate risk (as measured by the effective duration method summary) is listed below by investment type.